29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/ring-edp/ring-brainstorm.typ

   ],
   cons: [
     - Tuning can take time
+    - Struggles with "cycling" if hook is misaligned#footnote["However this cycling issue can be overcome with clever #link("https://youtu.be/PVJiYMsHSSw?si=ZN1KCC9s3HV31TQx&t=162")[design]"]
   ]
 )

 == Hood mechanism
 Another option is using a conveyor belt in conjunction with a hood mechanism in order to outtake directly onto a mogo.
 Like a hook mechanism this also requires a lot of tuning in order to get right.
-A hood can be used in conjunction with a bucket mechanism in order to have rings to get on wall/alliance stakes.
+A hood can be used in conjunction with a #link("https://www.youtube.com/watch?v=pvWlkUtRuoo")[bucket mechanism] in order to have rings to get on wall/alliance stakes.
 \
 Below is some initial evaluation:
 #components.pro-con(